cmsc-vcu/gamedev-fa2023-mp1-feta-cheese/README.md

 Installation: to download this package copy the package and open the file using Unity 2021.3.8 and up then load sample scene and hit play.

+Possible bugs: during import of a version thats not 2021.3.8 you may recieve a bug where it says - An error occurred while resolving packages:
+  Project has invalid dependencies:
+    com.unity.feature.2d: Package [com.unity.feature.2d@2.0.0] cannot be found
+if so then open the manifest file under Jerry's Cheese Chase/Packages/manifest and change line 5 to "1.0.0"

 Credits:
 Tiffany Pham - lead artist/animator
 Matthew Xu - Coder/prefab-designer